ansys/pymapdl/doc/source/troubleshoot/index.rst

 You can go to `PyMAPDL Repository Discussion <pymapdl_discussions_>`_ and ask about it.

-If you think you found out a bug or you would like to do a feature request you can do so by opening an issue in `PyMAPDL Repository Issues <pymapdl_issues_>`_.
+If you think you found a bug or would like to make a feature request, you can do so by opening an issue in `PyMAPDL Repository Issues <pymapdl_issues_>`_.